- Population 27.8 million

 What does the Eye Care Foundation do?

-The field office in Nepal was opened in 1988.
-The program manager, Anil Gorkhaly, supervises the projects.
+The Nepal office was opened in 1988.
+The country representative, Anil Gorkhaly, supervises the projects.
 He is assisted by Sujata Gautam who is responsible for administration and finance.
 Mani Ram Pradhan is responsible for logistics.
 Anil Gorkhaly reports to Yvonne Reifler, head of projects at Eye Care Foundation.
-For medical advice they are assisted by the Dutch ophthalmologist Coen Hiemstra, who works on a voluntary basis as a medical advisor for the projects of the Eye Care Foundation in Nepal.
+For medical advice they are assisted by the Dutch ophthalmologist Gerard Smith, who works on a voluntary basis as a medical advisor for the projects of the Eye Care Foundation in Nepal.

 Contact Eye Care Foundation Nepal